 Researchers in psychology and behavioral science

-Erik Andersson, lecturer
+Erik Andersson, psychologist and senior lecturer

 Erik Andersson is a clinically active psychologist and researcher at KI.
 He is an expert on obsessive-compulsive disorder (OCD) and related conditions and their treatment.
 He also researches excessive worry, which often concerns future threats such as fatal illnesses.